You Don’t Know as Much About the Flu as You Think You Do.

 - Who’s Most Likely to Have Flu Complications?

 - What About Pneumonia?

 Definition of Influenza

-For those people who have not been around long enough to have exerienced influenza during a PANDEMIC the real flu can be life threatening… Flu is not “nothing to sneeze at”..
-Just because you never had the flu or were mildy sick does not mean you or your family won’t get deathly ill this winter.
+For those people who have not been around long enough to have experienced influenza during a PANDEMIC the real flu can be life threatening… Flu is not “nothing to sneeze at”..
+Just because you never had the flu or were mildly sick does not mean you or your family won’t get deathly ill this winter.